micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 EVENTUALLY ENCLOSE SNIPPET CODE AND OUTPUT OF THE ABOVE EXAMPLES

 Here are some realistic use-case examples of the RAG-powered AI Assistant to explore Tensor publications, broken down by specific fields like Academia and Development.
-- _Use Cases in Ready Tensor_ : Summaries of a paper or topic, Chat with a specific paper
+- _Use Cases in Ready Tensor_ : Summaries of a paper or topic, Chat with a specific paper.
-- _Use Cases in Academia_ : Literature Review Automation, Semantic Paper Search for Proposal Writing
+- _Use Cases in Academia_ : Literature Review Automation, Semantic Paper Search for Proposal Writing.
-- _Use Cases for Developers / Engineers_ :  Code Example Extraction, Model Comparison for System Design
+- _Use Cases for Developers / Engineers_ :  Code Example Extraction, Model Comparison for System Design.
-- _Use in Institutions or Enterprises_ : Knowledge Management, Research Assistant for Scientific Editors
+- _Use in Institutions or Enterprises_ : Knowledge Management, Research Assistant for Scientific Editors.

 ## API Documentation
 API key are stored in environment variables for secure access.
-This API key provides endpoints to query and interact with ML/Tensor pubblications using the RAG pipeline powered by LangChain.
+This API key provides endpoints to query and interact with ML/Tensor publications using the RAG pipeline powered by LangChain.

 ## References